fluidtrends/carmel/CONTRIBUTING.md

 * **id** - should be the same with the folder name and the id in the index.json from the challenge folder
 * **index** - every index should be different
 * **title** - descriptive title for the tasks
-* **instructions** - a clear set of instructions to describe the learner what he will have to do in order to complete the task
+* **instructions** - a clear set of instructions to describe what the learner should do to complete the task
 * **help** - any tips so the learner can look into
 * **files** - the files that should be modified

-For an example index.json look [here](https://github.com/fluidtrends/carmel/blob/master/challenges/helloWorld/changeIntroTitle/index.json)
+For an example of index.json look [here](https://github.com/fluidtrends/carmel/blob/master/challenges/helloWorld/changeIntroTitle/index.json)

 ##### spec.js

 This js file will be a unit test written in order to validate the task.
 It is exported as a javascript module.
 For the moment we are using [chai](https://www.chaijs.com/).

-For an exemple spec.js look [here](https://github.com/fluidtrends/carmel/blob/master/challenges/helloWorld/changeIntroTitle/spec.js)
+For an exemple of spec.js look [here](https://github.com/fluidtrends/carmel/blob/master/challenges/helloWorld/changeIntroTitle/spec.js)

-When testing assertions please make sure you add an error message so the user will know what he will have to modify.
+When testing assertions please make sure you add an error message so the user will know what needs to be modified.

 ```javascript
 module.exports = ({ chai, utils, original, done }) => {